jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Introduction/Features.md

 ### Visual Monitoring

-The Greenplum Console provides rich monitoring information, including CPUs, memories, buckets, IOPS, network bucket, etc. You can view the running status of instances at any time.
+The JDW Console provides rich monitoring information, including CPUs, memories, buckets, IOPS, network bucket, etc. You can view the running status of instances at any time.

 ### Automatic Alarm